shsimm/Meta-Analyses-Data-Viz/README.md

 # Differential Expression Effect Size Analyses

-These examine the effect sizes of interest (_see Differential Expression Analyses for statitical models_)
+This repository contains the code to examine the effect sizes from stasitical differential expression models from a limma-voom output (_see Differential Expression Analyses for statitical models_)

 There are **eight** analyses here
-1) meta-analysis aggregation of cohort-sepcific differential expression analyses
+1) Meta-Analysis Aggregation
-2) volcano plotting of meta-analysis
+2) Volcano Plotting of Meta-Analysis Results
-3) volcano plotting of mega-analysis
+3) Volcano Plotting of Mega-Analysis Results
-4) single-gene plotting
+4) Single-Gene Plotting
-5) gene ontology enrichments
+5) Gene Ontology Enrichment Analyses
-6) semantic clustering of differentially enriched gene ontologies
+6) Semantic Clustering Analyses

 There are **four** files here
 1) Analysis of the Gene Expression Signature of Reported Race (limma_race)